fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 }
 ```

-> &lt;fusioncharts&gt;&lt;/fusioncharts&gt; component is available to use in any component throughout your app.
+> &lt;fusioncharts&gt;&lt;/fusioncharts&gt; component is available for use in any component throughout your app.
-> We will render our first chart in the main app.component.
+> We will render our first chart in the main `app.component`.

 ### Add data to `app.component.ts`